✉️ A Note on the Voyage Journal

-I feel sad!
-Utterly and completely sad!
-Not because of something that happened today.
-Not because of something that has happened yesterday.
+I feel sad.
+Utterly and completely sad.
+Not because of something that happened today, and not because of something that happened yesterday.
 It’s life itself.
-Life is beautiful and a day in it is a major blessing.
-Why am I sad though?
-Because I occasionally take a step away from my own body and soul, take a grand panoramic view of everything, and simply remember… life is…. just short.
+Life is beautiful, and every day in it is a major blessing.
+So why do I feel sad sometimes?
+Because every now and then I step outside of myself, take a grand panoramic view of everything, and remember just how short life really is.

 “…being a traveler allows you to realize how short life is in such a big beautiful world.”